-The numbers of salmon from each regional group in the Labrador subsistence fisheries were estimated using the mixture analysis regional contributions.
-The estimated proportional contributions of the twelve groups (and associated standard errors) based on combined samples for 2006 to 2011 and combined samples for 2012 to 2014 are shown in Table 9.
-The uncertainties in the estimated contributions are lowest (coefficient of variation, CV, of 1%) for the largest contributing group (Labrador Central) with CVs exceeding 50% for almost all the other groups (Table 9).
+Characteristics of microsatellite markers of fishery samples from 2006 to 2014 were assessed relative to the twelve reporting groups.
+The estimated proportional contributions of the twelve groups (and associated standard errors) based on combined samples for 2006 to 2011 and combined samples for 2012 to 2014 are shown in Table 8.
+The uncertainties in the estimated contributions are lowest (coefficient of variation, CV, of 1%) for the largest contributing group (Labrador Central) with CVs exceeding 50% for almost all the other groups (Table 8).

-The Labrador Central (LAB) regional group represents the majority (almost 92 to 96%) of the salmon in the Labrador subsistence fishery with minor contributions from all the other regional groups (Table 9; Figure 7; Bradbury et al. 2014a).
-Raised to estimated catches of salmon in 2012 to 2014, the Central Labrador regional group represented 96% of the catch, followed by Ungava/Northern Labrador (UNG), Quebec/Labrador South (QLS) and Newfoundland (NFL) at about 1% each (Table 10).
-No USA origin salmon were identified in the mixed stock analysis of samples from 2012 to 2014 and raised catches for those years are essentially zero (Table 10).
+The Labrador Central (LAB) regional group represents the majority (almost 92 to 96%) of the salmon in the Labrador subsistence fishery with minor contributions from all the other regional groups (Table 8; Figure 6; Bradbury et al. 2015).
+Raised to estimated catches of salmon in 2012 to 2014, the Central Labrador regional group represented 96% of the catch, followed by Ungava/Northern Labrador (UNG), Quebec/Labrador South (QLS) and Newfoundland (NFL) at about 1% each.
+No USA origin salmon were identified in the mixed-stock analysis of samples from 2012 to 2014 and raised catches for those years are essentially zero.
 However Bradbury et al. (2014a) previously reported the presence of USA origin salmon in the samples from the fisheries in 2006 to 2011 with raised harvest estimates of 30 to 40 fish per year.

-By Salmon Fishing Area, the samples from Lake Melville (SFA 1B) were essentially 100% from the Labrador Central regional group (Figure 8).
+By Salmon Fishing Area, the samples from Lake Melville (SFA 1B) were essentially 100% from the Labrador Central regional group (Figure 6).
 The Labrador Central regional group was also the dominant regional group in the samples from SFA 1A and SFA 2.
-Detectable contributions of salmon from the Ungava / Northern Labrador regional group of about 4% were identified in samples from northern Labrador SFA 1A and lesser proportions in southern Labrador SFA 2 (Figure 8).
-Fishery samples from SFA 2 were also dominated by the Labrador Central regional assignments with minor contributions from neighbouring regional groups ranging from Ungava / Northern Labrador, Quebec / Southern Labrador, and Newfoundland (Figure 8).
+Detectable contributions of salmon from the Ungava/Northern Labrador regional group of about 4% were identified in samples from northern Labrador SFA 1A and lesser proportions in southern Labrador SFA 2 (Figure 6).
+Fishery samples from SFA 2 were also dominated by the Labrador Central regional assignments with minor contributions from neighbouring regional groups ranging from Ungava/Northern Labrador, Quebec/Southern Labrador, and Newfoundland (Figure 6).